what-is-ugc.com · the open reference

 Definition

 UGC (user-generated content) is content — videos, photos, reviews, posts — created by real people rather than by a brand's in-house team.
-Brands use UGC because it feels authentic, performs better in feeds, and costs less than studio production.
+Brands use UGC because it feels authentic, performs well in feeds, and costs less than studio production.

 · 8 min read